hendrtd/comp-2210/docs/modules/m0/hands-on/ide.md

 Java, except for an editor to create source code text files.

-To work on your own computer, you must download and install the Java SE JDK from either [Oracle](https://www.oracle.com/technetwork/java/javase/overview/index.html) or the [essentially identical](https://blogs.oracle.com/java-platform-group/oracle-jdk-releases-for-java-11-and-later) open source [OpenJDK](https://openjdk.java.net/).
-The latest release is recommended, although version 7 or above will be sufficient for this course.
+To work on your own computer, you must download and install the Java SE JDK from [Oracle](https://www.oracle.com/technetwork/java/javase/overview/index.html) or the [essentially identical](https://blogs.oracle.com/java-platform-group/oracle-jdk-releases-for-java-11-and-later) open source [OpenJDK](https://openjdk.java.net/).
+The latest release of the JDK is recommended, although version 7 or above will be sufficient for this course.

 Here are direct links to the latest Java SE JDK downloads from both Oracle and OpenJDK.